ExpidusOS-archive/genesis/README.md

 # Genesis

-Genesis, formerly known as ExpidusOS Shell, is a next-gen desktop environment for mobile devices, desktops, laptops, and many other devices.
-This desktop environment is highly configurable and programmable with the ExpidusOS Settings application and Lua.
-New "UI modes" can be programmed and implemented via Lua.
-Since Lua is used, support for using LGI is built in.
-In the future, Genesis will be able to interact with services provided by Midstall Software for ExpidusOS to improve usability and quality of life features.
+Genesis Shell is a modular Wayland compositor based on Wayfire.
+The name "Genesis" was chosen as the shell is designed to be a "next-generation" desktop environment.
+It is designed to be modular, the core of the shell is designed to not rely on any display backends.
+This means Genesis can be ported between any display technology with little hassle.

 ## Dependencies
 * `valac` (build)
+* `valadoc` (build)
-* meson (build)
+* `meson` (build)
-* Mutter 8
+* Wayfire
 * gtk4
+* gtk+3.0
-* gtk-layer-shell (if `wayland`)
+* gtk-layer-shell
-* lua
 * devident
 * accountsservice
 * libadwaita 1.0
+* Libhandy 1.0
+* Polkit
+* libpeas
-* lgi (*optional*)
+* libdazzle